stephenbeckr/convex-optimization-class/README.md

-# convex-optimization-class
+# Advanced Convex Optimization class
 APPM 4720/5720 at CU Boulder
-Prof. Becker, Spring 2017
+Prof. Becker, Fall 2018

 This repo contains in-class demos and some homework solutions

-Here is the [class webpage](http://www.colorado.edu/amath/course-pages/spring-2017/appm4720-convex-optimization) which has more details.
+http://www.colorado.edu/amath/course-pages/spring-2017/appm4720-convex-optimization) which has more details.